hydrologie/xhydro/docs/installation.rst

 Stable release
 --------------

-To install xHydro, run this command in your terminal:
+Because of some dependencies being absent from PyPI, we strongly recommend installing `xhydro` in an Anaconda environment.
+To create a working environment and install xHydro, copy the `environment.yml` file from the root of the repository and run the following commands:

 .. code-block:: console

+    $ conda env create -f environment.yml
+    $ conda activate xhydro
-    $ pip install xhydro
+    $ pip install xhydro --no-deps

 This is the preferred method to install xHydro, as it will always install the most recent stable release.

+If for some reason you wish to install the `PyPI` version of `xscen` into an existing Anaconda environment (*not recommended*), only run the last command above.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.